ChomCHOB/chomchob-frontend-testing/junior/README.md

 ---

 ### 3. API Service
-You can see [API Document](https://documenter.getpostman.com/view/14579854/VUjPJkmn) on Postman
+You can view the [API Document](https://documenter.getpostman.com/view/14579854/VUjPJkmn) from this link.
+This project's API is Shopping - Product API.
 ---

 ### 4. Conditions